cztomczak/phpdesktop/README.md

 ## Help ##

-* Ask questions and report problems on the [PHP Desktop Forum](https://groups.google.com/d/forum/phpdesktop)
-* Please do not create issues in the issue tracker
 * Documentation is on the [Wiki Pages](../../wiki).
 Start with the [Knowledge Base](../../wiki/Knowledge-Base), [Settings](../../wiki/Settings) and [Chrome settings](../../wiki/Chrome-settings) wiki pages.
+* Ask questions and report problems on the [PHP Desktop Forum](https://groups.google.com/d/forum/phpdesktop)
+* Please do not create issues in the Issue Tracker
 * See also this tutorial (externally maintained): [Create your first Desktop Application with PHP and PHP Desktop](http://phpocean.com/tutorials/design-and-illustration/create-your-first-desktop-application-with-php-and-php-desktop/4) (phpocean.com)

 ## Donations ##